rpanachi/rpanachi.github.io/_posts/2024-08-05-monitoring-swimming-pool-temperature-cheap-sensor-esphome.md

 ## BLE Sensor

 I found a suitable [BLE sensor on AliExpress](https://s.click.aliexpress.com/e/_mNXCHZQ) that fit my requirements perfectly:
-- Power efficiency: the sensor runs on two AAA batteries, which last for about six months.
+- Power efficiency: the sensor runs on two AAA batteries, lasting about six months.
-- Precision: it has a good precision with an error of just 1° C aproximately.
+- Precision: it has good precision with an error of just 1° C approximately.
 - Data collecting: it works well with its dedicated mobile app, but doesn't integrate with third-party apps.

 ![BLE Pool Sensor](/assets/images/Hb00c297cf3e249018102d7f62cedd77bE.png)

 Despite its limitations, the sensor was perfect for my project.
-However, I needed a way to access the temperature data in real time without using the mobile app and without having to be near the pool.
+However, I needed a way to access the temperature data in real-time without using the mobile app or being near the pool.

 ## ESPHome

-To bridge this gap, I decided to use an ESP32-WROOM-32U, which I also [bought from AliExpress](https://s.click.aliexpress.com/e/_msnaRdA).
+To bridge this gap, I used an ESP32-WROOM-32U, which I also [bought from AliExpress](https://s.click.aliexpress.com/e/_msnaRdA).
 The external antenna on this model ensures a reliable connection over a longer range.

 ![ESP-WROOM-32U](/assets/images/H718a967ecf3b48429b23ade45b4a9543n.png)

-The ESP32 will works just as BLE <> Wi-Fi bridge, connecting to sensor on each hour, read the temperature and send the data to Home Assistant sensors.
+The ESP32 will work just as a BLE <> Wi-Fi bridge, connecting to the sensor on each hour, reading the temperature and sending the data to Home Assistant sensors.

 Here’s how I set it up on ESPHome config: